itsVimalkumaR/Mobile-App-Automation-Testing-Exercises-Python/README.md

 If you would prefer to set the JAVA_HOME (or JRE_HOME) variable via the command line:

-Open Command Prompt (make sure you Run as administrator so you're able to add a system environment variable).
+Open the command prompt (make sure you run it as administrator so you can add a system environment variable).

 Set the value of the environment variable to your JDK (or JRE) installation path as follows:

 setx /m JAVA_HOME "C:\Program Files\Java\jdk11.0.17.8"

-Restart Command Prompt to reload the environment variables then use the following command to check the it's been added correctly.
+Restart Command Prompt to reload the environment variables then use the following command to check that it's been added correctly.

 echo %JAVA_HOME%